WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 - https://github.com/shariqiqbal2810/maddpg-pytorch
 - https://github.com/philtabor/Multi-Agent-Deep-Deterministic-Policy-Gradients

-After implementing the MADDPG model, I created an "instinct agent" or an algorithm for the opposing team that has a fixed policy.
+After implementing the MADDPG model, we branched off into two different ways of playing.
+One was the "self-play" approach where both teams were learning against each other, but this didn't give many results.
+Instead, I created an "instinct agent" or an algorithm for the opposing team that has a fixed policy.
 See more details below under behavior.

 The "completed_model" in the models folder is the finished model that will be shown to CAE.
 It wins ~80% of games against the instinct teams and seems to display interesting behavior.
 It can be tested with the evaluate.py file.